SEO Foundations: 17 Crucial Strategies for Achieving Online Visibility

 Tools like Hootsuite enable centralized social media management, simplifying your efforts across different platforms.

 Website speed is a pivotal factor in SEO ranking.
-Google has explicitly stated that website speed directly influences ranking.
-Studies have shown that the majority of visitors (75%) will not return to a site that takes more than four seconds to load.
+Google has emphasized that site speed directly impacts ranking.
+Studies reveal that most visitors (around 75%) will not revisit a website that takes longer than four seconds to load.

-A sitemap is a crucial component for search engines to navigate and index your website’s pages efficiently.
-It informs search engines about the last modification date of your content and helps in identifying unindexed pages.
-Including a sitemap on your website poses no harm to SEO and is recommended as a standard practice.
+A sitemap is vital for helping search engines navigate and index your site’s pages effectively.
+It informs search engines about content modification dates and helps identify unindexed pages.
+Including a sitemap poses no harm to SEO and is considered best practice.

-The robots.txt file provides instructions to search engines regarding which pages to crawl and index.
-For instance, if you wish to disallow a specific robot from crawling certain pages, you can specify these instructions in the robots.txt file.
-This file is beneficial for controlling the visibility of specific pages in search results.
+The robots.txt file provides guidelines to search engines about which pages to crawl and index.
+For example, if you want to prevent a specific search engine from crawling certain pages, you can specify these instructions in the robots.txt file.
+This file helps control the visibility of specific pages in search results.

-While you can create a robots.txt file manually, tools are available to generate one if you’re short on time.
-Ensure that your site’s critical pages are accessible to search engine crawlers while protecting sensitive or unnecessary pages from being indexed.
-If changes to your URL structure or site configuration are necessary, always implement 301 redirects from the old URLs to the new ones.
+You can create a robots.txt file manually or use tools to generate one if you’re short on time.
+Ensure that your critical pages are accessible to search engine crawlers while keeping sensitive or unnecessary pages from being indexed.
+If you need to change your URL structure or site configuration, always implement 301 redirects from the old URLs to the new ones.

 View the PDF version of the article: 17 Basic SEO Principles to Increase Your Website Traffic